 Food and beverage

-- 13 dining venues, including three buffets that highlight artisanal and craft products
+- 13 dining venues, including three buffets that highlight artisanal and craft products -- one of which will be open 24/7

-- 6 specialty dining restaurants - a steakhouse, sushi/ teppanyaki and Latin American street food
+- 6 specialty dining restaurants - a steakhouse, sushi/teppanyaki and Latin American street food

 - Numerous lounges and bars, including Champagne Bar, Zen pool bar, and the Chocolate Shop for coffee and treats